 Figure 1.
 Myosin-II regulatory light chain phosphorylation is essential for S. pombe cytokinesis and growth during respiration.

-(A) Total protein extracts from the indicated strains growing exponentially in YES-Glucose medium were resolved by SDS-PAGE, and the Rlc1-HA fusion was detected by incubation with anti-HA antibody.
+(A) Total protein extracts from the indicated strains grown exponentially in YES-glucose medium were resolved by Phos-tag SDS-PAGE, and the Rlc1-GFP fusion was detected by incubation with anti-GFP antibody.
 Anti-Cdc2 was used as a loading control.
-Rlc1 isoforms, phosphorylated (S35-P), and not phosphorylated at Ser35 (Unphos), are indicated.
-The blot corresponds to a representative experiment that was repeated at least three times with identical results.
-(B) Cells with cdc2-asM17 analog-sensitive mutant allele co-expressing Rlc1-HA and Rlc1-GFP genomic fusions were arrested at G2 in YES-Glucose medium supplemented with 3-NM-PP1 and incubated in the same medium lacking the kinase analogue for the indicated times.
-Time-lapse images of a representative cell showing Rlc1-GFP localization and mitotic progression monitored using Pcp1-GFP marked SPBs (upper panel) (scale bar: 10 µm), and Western blot analysis of Rlc1-HA mobility after release from the G2 block (lower panels), are shown.
-The Western blot image corresponds to a representative experiment that was repeated at least three times with identical results.
-(C) Times for ring assembly and disassembly, node condensation/ring maturation, and ring constriction and disassembly were estimated for the indicated strains growing exponentially in YES-Glucose medium (Glc), by time-lapse confocal fluorescence microscopy. n is the total number of cells scored from three independent experiments, and data are presented as mean ± SD.
-Statistical comparison between two groups was performed by unpaired Student’s t-test. **, p<0.005; *, p<0.05; ns, not significant, as calculated by unpaired Student's t test.
-(D) Decimal dilutions of strains of the indicated genotypes were spotted on solid plates with YES-Glucose (Glc), or YES-Glycerol (Gly), incubated at 30°C for 3 (glucose plates) or 5 days (glycerol plates), and photographed.
+Rlc1 isoforms, phosphorylated (S35-P), and non-phosphorylated at Ser35 (Unphos), are indicated.
+The blot corresponds to a representative experiment that was repeated at least three times and the trend of the mobility shift was reproducible.
+(B) Cells with a cdc2-asM17 analog-sensitive mutant allele expressing a Rlc1-GFP genomic fusion were arrested at G2 in YES-glucose medium supplemented with 3-NM-PP1 and incubated in the same medium without the kinase analog for the indicated times.
+Upper panels: time-lapse images of a representative cell showing Rlc1-GFP localization and mitotic progression monitored by Pcp1-GFP-labeled SPBs (scale bar: 10 µm).
+The ratios of cells with nodes, mature rings and constricted rings over time after release from the G2 arrest (as mean ± SD from three different experiments) are shown.
+Lower panels: Western blot analysis of Rlc1-GFP mobility by Phos-tag SDS-PAGE after release from the G2 block.
 The image corresponds to a representative experiment that was repeated at least three times with similar results.
-(E) The indicated strains were grown in YES-Glucose to a final OD600=0.2 and shifted to YES-Glycerol and incubated at 28ºC.
-The OD600 value, and the percentage of multiseptated and lysed cells were quantified in aliquots taken at the indicated times.
-Data correspond to three independent growth curves and are presented as mean ± SD.
-(F) Representative maximum projection confocal images of cells growing for 12 h in YES-Glycerol after cell-wall staining with calcofluor white.
-Scale bar: 10 µm (G) The times for total ring assembly and disassembly, node condensation/ring maturation, and ring constriction were estimated for the indicated strains cells growing exponentially in YES-Glycerol medium by time-lapse confocal fluorescence microscopy.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs. n is the total number of cells scored from three independent experiments, and data are presented as mean ± SD.
-Statistical comparison between two groups was performed by unpaired Student’s t-test. ****, p<0.0001; *, p<0.05, as calculated by unpaired Student's t-test.
-(H) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region of cells growing YES-Glycerol.
-Mitotic progression was monitored using Pcp1-GFP-marked SPBs.
+(C) Upper: times for ring assembly and contraction, node condensation/ring maturation, and ring constriction and disassembly were estimated for the indicated strains growing exponentially in YES-glucose (glc) medium, by time-lapse confocal fluorescence microscopy.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
+Lower: ring constriction rates (μm/min), were determined for the indicated strains. n is the total number of cells scored from three independent experiments, and data are presented as violin plots.
+Statistical comparison between two groups was performed by unpaired Student’s t-test. ***, p<0.005; **, p<0.005; *, p<0.05; ns, not significant.
+(D) Decimal dilutions of strains of the indicated genotypes were spotted on solid plates with YES-glucose (glc), or YES-glycerol (gly), incubated at 30°C for 3 (glc) or 5 days (gly), and photographed.
+The image corresponds to a representative experiment that was repeated at least three times with similar results.
+(E) Representative maximum projection confocal images of cells grown in YES-glycerol for 12 h after cell-wall staining with calcofluor white.
+Scale bar: 10 µm (F) Upper: times for total ring assembly and contraction, node condensation/ring maturation, and ring constriction were estimated cells of the indicated strains grown exponentially in YES-glycerol medium by time-lapse fluorescence confocal microscopy.
+Lower: ring constriction rates (μm/min), were determined for the indicated strains. n is the total number of cells, and data are presented as violin plots.
+Statistical comparison between two groups was performed by unpaired Student’s t-test. ****, p<0.0001; ***, p<0.0005; ns, not significant.
+(G) Representative maximum-projection time-lapse images of Rlc1 dynamics at the equatorial region of cells growing in YES-glycerol.
+Mitotic progression was monitored using Pcp1-GFP-labeled SPBs.
 Time interval is 5 min.
 Scale bar: 10 µm.